Posts Tagged ‘Animal Farm’

 November 4, 2012

 One of my favourite “fairy stories” is ANIMAL FARM by George Orwell.
 This is one of the educating books with a hidden message .This ANIMAL FARM somehow had a special place in my heart as a classics/satire reflecting our country.
 I have attempted the merging of the Animal Farm story into the Burma/Myanmar scene.
-I hope some one will be able to write the full adaptation of this animal firm in Burmese Language later.
+I hope some one will be able to write the full adaptation of this animal farm in Burmese Language later.

 TQ Yemin Nyinyi for this picture